 Darcy is passionate about completing medical missionary work in Bhutan.
 Darcy has assisted with preparing GP talks on “Acute Hand Management” and the talk presented on “Thoracic Outlet Syndrome” at the National Occupational Physicians Conference, May 2016.

 Darcy is an Associate Member of the Australian Hand Therapy Association and a Full Member of Occupational Therapy Australia.
 He has served two terms on the Occupational Therapy Australia, South Australian Divisional Council holding various portfolios.
 Darcy is currently undertaking further study at Flinders University and is a student member of the Australian Physiotherapy Association.
-Darcy is still consulting at our Daw Park and Blackwood rooms.
+Darcy consults at our Daw Park clinic.